artrugh/sitecore/SitecoreSecurityAndUserManagement/sitecoteSecurity.md

 #### Edit Subject and Content of Emails

-- In Conten Editor / sitecore / System / Settings / Security / Password Recovery / Password Recovery Email
+- In Content Editor / sitecore / System / Settings / Security / Password Recovery / Password Recovery Email
     - Sender Email Address: Enter a valid email address.
 - Configure SMTP server to allow emials to be sent from the address.